Note: This page is for the latest version of FormMaker (version 3.0 and up). For help with older versions, click here.

 For instance, if you have 10 “subtotal” fields and 1 “total” field in a PDF form, the values of the subtotal fields must be calculated before the total field is calculated, otherwise the total could be wrong!

-In Acrobat, a special “Calculation Order” dialog box allows the user to arrange the fields in the correct order for proper calculation of form values.
+In FormMaker (as in Acrobat), a special “Calculation Order” dialog box allows the user to arrange the fields in the correct order for proper calculation of form values.
+To open the Calculation Order dialog, click the button at the bottom of the Calculate tab.

 In most cases, it is safe to rename form fields.
 Use InDesign’s Buttons and Forms panel to do so.